ArctosDB/documentation-wiki/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown

 * Enter the directory `_how_to` in the repository
   * if you get lost in the repo, be sure to click on "< > Code " tab to navigate back to the main section
 * Press "**Create new file**" in the upper right.
 * Give it a name and end it with the extension `.markdown`.
 All "How-to Guide" titles should start with "How to .." to distinguish tutorials from other Arctos documentation.
-Keep titles short and avoid punctuation or special characters (e.g., commas, colons, dashes, slashes, etc.) because the page title is used to format the URL.
+  - Keep titles short
+  - Avoid punctuation or special characters (e.g., parentheses, commas, colons, dashes, slashes, etc.) because the page title is used to format the URL.
   - **Remember to give your page the `.markdown` extension when naming it!** The extension will automatically place the web editor and most local clients in the right edit mode to assist you.
 * In the text box, create your new content.
 The first lines need to be the front matter which must look like this: